World wonder

 The Hanging Gardens of Babylon, located in present-day Iraq, were one of the Seven Wonders of the Ancient World.
 They were built by King Nebuchadnezzar II around 600 BC as a gift to his wife, who missed the lush gardens of her homeland.
 The gardens were said to have been filled with exotic plants, trees, and flowers, creating a beautiful oasis in the middle of the Mesopotamian desert.

-READ MORE >> Discover the 7 Wonders of the World and Be Amazed
+READ MORE >> Discover the Majestic Beauty of Ha Long Bay - A Wonder of the World

 Discover the 12 Wonders of the World A Journey Through History